Ancient Society: From savagery to civilization

 John Wesley Powell credited Ancient Society as "the most noteworthy attempt hitherto made to distinguish and define culture-stages".
 Powell theorized that savages advanced into civilization with the help of racial and cultural mixing.
 Therefore, Powell reasoned, civilized people could help savages by mixing blood, rather than spilling blood.
 Powell also contended, that "human evolution has none of the characteristics of animal evolution".
 Powell opposed the survival of the fittest theory because in his mind, humans did not advance their living conditions to succeed in the struggle for existence.
 Instead, he mused that the "human endeavor to secure happiness" was the driving force of civilization.
+Powell also added a fourth stage to Morgan's stages of human progress: enlightenment, which constituted industrialization and its nation states, bureaucracies, and corporations.
+He argued that "civilized" cultures like the United States could bring Native Americans to a higher stage of culture by destroying local game and encouraging other forms of subsistence like farming.

+Morgan thought that most Native American tribes were savage or barbarian, and was worried that they would be overtaken by more civilized cultures in the 19th century.
+He claimed that landownership was critical to cultural progression, and influenced multiple assimilation activists in their quest to “civilize" indigenous tribes.

+Reception

+In addition to positive receptions by John Wesley Powell and Karl Marx, historian Henry Adams called for Ancient Society to be the "foundation for all future works" in American history.